hylo-lang/specification/spec.md

 3. Two memory locations are *disjoint* if and only if they denote disjoint regions of storage.
 A memory location `l1` *contains* another memory location `l2` if and only if the region of storage denoted by `l1` contains the region denoted by `l2`.
 Two memory locations shall be disjoint or one shall contain the other.

 4. A memory location may contain other memory locations, called sub-locations.
-A memory location that is not a sub-location of any other memory location is called a *root location*.
-A memory location `l1` must be disjoint from another memory location `l2` unless unless `l1`
+A memory location that is not a sub-location of any other memory location is called a *root memory location*.

-5. A memory location may be *bound* to a type `A`.
+5. A root memory location may be *bound* to a type `A`.
 Such a memory location shall have the size and alignment suitable to store an object of type `A` and shall not contain any other memory location.
 Otherwise, the behavior is undefined.
 The memory locations contained in a memory location bound to `A` are bound according to the memory layout of `A`.

 6. A memory location bound to `A` may be used as storage for an object of type `A`.
 A bound memory location shall not be rebound to another type or deallocated if it is used as storage for an object whose lifetime has not yet ended, or if it is contained in a bound memory location.
 Otherwise, the behavior is undefined.